 #3.
 Maple Holistics Degrease Shampoo for Oily Hair and Scalp

 Our scalp balancing shampoo cleanses and clarifies by washing away excess oil and helping to regulate sebum levels, for fresh and voluminous tresses.
 Lemon oil rids your hair of grease, while rosemary and cypress, help prevent hair loss and soothe itching and flaking, keeping your scalp calm, and your hair full looking.
 Peach kernel and jojoba nourish strands, adding strength and elasticity, leaving your locks softer, stronger, and with incredible volume.

 This clarifying shampoo helps control and rebalance a scalp that’s oily, itchy and flaky.
 Essential oils promote circulation and block DHT to help reduce hair fall.
 It removes hair dulling impurities to promote better volume and radiance.
-Gentle blend is suitable for all hair types, sensitive scalp, and color treated hair.
+The gentle blend is suitable for all hair types, sensitive scalp, and color-treated hair.